 The top five running backs are valued so highly because they are all true dual threat running backs with projected safe, high-volume touches on offenses that should feature the running back.
 All are projected to have at least 50 receptions, 500 yards receiving and 800 yards rushing.
 It would be nice to have access to one with a late-first-round pick, but it’s a highly unlikely draft outcome.
 It might be tempting to target LeVeon Bell here as a running back who has been there before, but his move to a Jets offense with a poor offensive line led by Adam Gase, coupled with his one-year absence from the NFL does not scream safe to me, and safe is what you want in your first-round pick.

-Davante Adams is the top available pick according to the Draft Analyzer, and I’m fully on board.
+Davante Adams is the top available pick according to the Draft Hero, and I’m fully on board.
 Our projections make Adams the WR2, and with new offensive coordinator Matt LeFleur in Green Bay, an improvement in play-calling efficiency wouldn’t be a surprise.
 In Half-PPR formats, Adams scored 18.1 points per game, tied for number one alongside Antonio Brown.

-Draft Analyzer suggests the top available player along with four alternatives, as shown in the screenshot above.
+Draft Hero suggests the top available player along with four alternatives, as shown in the screenshot above.
 Throughout the remainder of this article, I will note those suggestions as well as my top alternative choice to the player that I actually selected.

 Top Four suggested alternatives: Michael Thomas, LeVeon Bell, Odell Beckham, Julio Jones